 Say hello to your new go-to sugar cookie recipe!
-This no chill, no spread homemade sugar cookie recipe makes soft and deliciously buttery cut out sugar cookies that hold their shape when baked, so they're perfect for decorating for Christmas or any holiday (or just because!).
+This no spread, no chill sugar cookie recipe makes melt-in-your-mouth soft and buttery cut out sugar cookies that hold their shape when baked.
+They're perfect for decorating for Christmas or any holiday (or just because!).
 The recipe also includes a simple vanilla icing for decorating.

 I've been baking sugar cookies for years, and this recipe is always my go to.
 (In fact, it's the same sugar cookie dough that I use for my Valentine heart sugar cookie sandwiches.)
 Sugar cookies should be beautiful, sure... but what's the point if they don't taste good?
 This recipe is super quick and easy, but we're not taking any shortcuts on flavor.
 Soft and buttery sugar cookies that taste delicious and actually hold their shape when baked?
 Yes please!